-This 200-hectare farm, dating back to 1692, lies in the Drakenstein Valley in the heart of the Cape Winelands, almost halfway between Franschhoek and Paarl.
-In addition to producing excellent wine, the farm is also home to a stylish hotel, a 3.5-hectare garden that supplies three restaurants, a serene spa, modern wine-tasting centre, boathouse with row boat, endless dirt roads (which hotel guests can explore on available mountain bikes) and a pervasive sense of tranquility that follows you everywhere.
+Excellent wine aside, Babylonstoren is also home to a stylish hotel, a 3.5-hectare garden that supplies three restaurants and a juicery, a serene spa, modern wine-tasting centre, boathouse with row boat, endless dirt roads (which hotel guests can explore on available mountain bikes) and a pervasive sense of tranquility that follows you everywhere.

-The 3.5-hectare gardens, modelled on the famous Company’s Garden in Cape Town, are probably the farm’s main attraction, providing the central backdrop to everything that happens on the farm.
-The Garden of Diversity pays tribute to the gardening traditions of the Cape, for centuries the halfway station between Europe and Asia, where ships would replenish with water, vegetables and fruit.
-There are over three kilometres of paths through the gardens, which provide hours of walking pleasure, and the hotel has a daily guided tour lead by one of the gardeners.
+The 3.5-hectare garden, modelled on the famous Company’s Garden in Cape Town, is probably the farm’s main attraction, providing the central backdrop to everything that happens on the farm.
+The Garden of Diversity pays tribute to the gardening traditions of the Cape; for centuries the halfway station between Europe and Asia, where ships would replenish with water, vegetables and fruit.
+There are over three kilometres of paths through the garden, which provide hours of walking pleasure, or join the daily guided garden tour led by one of the gardeners.

-Good to know Regrettably no dogs are allowed, and be sure to wear comfortable shoes.
+Good to know Regrettably no dogs are allowed (except for guide dogs), and be sure to wear comfortable shoes.

 Free (RHS members)